Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

     To learn how to get these environment variables using the Azure CLI, see [Azure authentication](https://github.com/paulbouwer/terraform-azure-quickstarts-samples/blob/master/README.md#azure-authentication).

 		***MEM: I'm not familiar with Terraform, but Bard says "Terraform is an open-source, infrastructure-as-code (IaC) platform created by HashiCorp.
 It provides a way to define, provision, and manage infrastructure on various cloud platforms and on-premises data centers in a human-readable and declarative way."
-Do they have to use Terraform?***
+Do they have to use Terraform?
+Is there an Azure doc site link that's more appropriate?***

+		***MEM: On the AWS tab, there's no explanation of why they might want to go to the linked article, but that seems OK.
+Would that be OK here too--especially if we use an Azure doc site link--or am I not understanding?***
     </TabItem>
     </Tabs>